-and, at every opportunity, the Department has abdicated its statutory and moral obligation to defend voting rights.
-In recent months, the Department of Justice has abandoned longstanding litigation in Texas and North Carolina involving laws that courts have denounced for their racially discriminatory effect, and in some cases, intentionally discriminatory purposes.
-More recently, DOJ joined forces with the Pence / Kobach Commission's efforts to suppress the vote, first by sending a letter to 44 states instructing them of their duty to purge voter rolls and demanding they provide information about voter purging requirements within 30 days, and then by urging the Supreme Court to allow States to eliminate people from voter registration rolls based merely on their failure to vote in recent elections.
+Civil Rights Division has been directed to focus on challenging race-conscious admissions policies, notwithstanding schools' clear legal authority to use such tools to promote important educational goals, and, at every opportunity, the Department has abdicated its statutory and moral obligation to defend voting rights.
+In the last year, the Department of Justice has abandoned longstanding litigation in Texas and North Carolina involving laws that courts have denounced for their racially discriminatory effect, and in some cases, intentionally discriminatory purposes.
+More recently, DOJ joined forces with the Pence/Kobach Commission's efforts to suppress the vote, first by sending a letter to 44 states instructing them of their duty to purge voter rolls and demanding they provide information about voter purging requirements within 30 days, and then by urging the Supreme Court to allow States to eliminate people from voter registration rolls based merely on their failure to vote in recent elections.
+Although this notorious commission was disbanded as a result of pushback from individuals across the political spectrum, it is imperative that there be strong leadership at the helm of the Civil Rights Division to ensure that voting rights are safeguarded from such intrusions.